 Son Hiram R. Fegely (1859-1927) was born on Oct.
 20, 1859.

-The children born to this couple were James A. Fegely, Henry S. Fegely, Charles William Fegley, Laura Sarah Dankel, Carrie May Pilgert and (?)
-Brensinger.
+The children born to this couple were James A. Fegely, Henry S. Fegely, Charles William Fegley, Laura Sarah Dankel, Carrie May Pilgert and Eva P. Brensinger.
 Their son Henry died as an infant in 1894.

-Hiram was a farmer, and their residence was in Longswamp Township, Berks County.
+Hiram and Kate were farmers, and their residence was in Longswamp Township, Berks County.
 They were longtime members of St. Paul's Church of Mertztown.

 Sadly, Katie died in about 1908, and Hiram spent his final 19 years as a widower.
-Circa 1912, he shared his home with his brother Charles, who could not speak nor hear.
+Circa 1900-1910, he provided shelter for his brother Charles, who could not speak nor hear.

 His home in 1920 was in Longswamp.
 Depressed on Christmas Day 1927, he used a razor to slice the common femoral artery on his left thigh, about six inches above the knee, and bled to death.
 Charles W. Fegely of Mertztown was the informant for the official Pennsylvania certificate of death.
 The remains were lowered into eternal repose in Mertztown Cemetery, with funeral services officiated by Rev. W.S.
 Dry of Kutztown.
 In an obituary, the Allentown Morning Call graciously said he had "passed away at his residence" and was "a highly respected citizen of Longswamp township."
 He was survived by eight grandchildren.